wireapp/wire-docs/src/how-to/administrate/postgresql.md

 - [PostgreSQL High Availability Cluster - Quick Setup](postgresql-cluster.md) — deploy and manage a three-node on-prem HA cluster with automatic failover.

+## Using PostgreSQL as default instead of Cassandra

+- [Using PostgreSQL as default instead of Cassandra](postgresql-as-default.md) - use PostgreSQL as default database where applicable.

 ## Migration

 - [Migrate Galley Data from Cassandra to PostgreSQL](migrate-to-postgresql.md) — migrate conversation, conversation codes, and team features data from Cassandra to PostgreSQL.